-- 3. Planning assistance and production of materials to market new services provided by PVTA. - 4.
+- 3. Planning assistance and production of materials to market new services provided by PVTA.
+Section 5307 funds will be used to produce and purchase these products. - 4.
 Ongoing incorporation of GIS and GPS technologies to support transit route and facilities planning, scheduling and customer information. - Coordination of transit planning activities of the PVMPO region among PVTA, MassDOT, Franklin Regional Transit Authority, Connecticut Department of Transportation, Capital Regional Council of Governments and other stakeholders to enhance inter-regional transit services. - 6.
 Support and guidance to PVTA, PVMPO and agencies for regulatory compliance with Title VI, environmental justice and other federal requirements. - Continue to assist PVTA in their preparation for relocation to Union Station, Westfield Intermodal Center and to the Springfield maintenance facility.
 This will include new route planning, bay assignments, turning movement counts and other tasks as requested. - 8.
 Produce a video to promote PVTA's Travel Training Program.
 This video will be shared with local public access channels and played on PVTA monitors in the Springfield Bus Terminal and the Holyoke Transportation Center. - Production of new System Map for the PVTA service area.
 This work will include hosting rider focus group meetings to review and critique the draft products. - 10.
 Updates, production and inventory management of PVTA fixed route schedules and associated graphics products and signs.
-Included in this task is developing a new mapping template for PVTA schedules. - 11.
-Coordination of public involvement for transit planning, including bus rider forums, paratransit van user meetings, community outreach and meetings for LEP residents, agency coordination, and other public meetings, hearings and outreach as requested.
+Included in this task is developing a new mapping template for PVTA schedules.
+Section 5307 funds will be used to produce and purchase these schedules. - 11.
+Coordination of public involvement for transit planning, including bus rider forums, paratransit van user meetings, community outreach and meetings for LEP residents, agency coordination, and other public meetings, hearings and outreach as requested. - 12.
+Work in cooperation with OTP to conduct an alternatives analysis of potential PVTA Bus Rapid Transit corridor(s) in the City of Springfield.
+Respective PVPC/PVTA/MassDOT roles and funding responsibility will be determined at a later date. - 13.
+Update the Coordinated Public Transit-Human Services Transportation (CHST) plan consistent with MAP-21 for the Pioneer Valley MPO to identify the transportation needs of individuals with disabilities, older adults, and people with low incomes, and prioritize transportation services for funding and implementation.
+The CHST plans will be developed with strong input from the public, including representatives of human services and local transportation providers.

 - Studies, reports, presentations, technical memoranda and field observations to support the evaluation and development of existing and new transit services (introduced through CSA) and facilities provided to PVTA and PVMPO member communities. - 2.
 Presentations and translated materials to LEP populations. - 3.
 Quarterly Performance Measures Report for fixed route Services. - Monthly Performance Measures Report for fixed route produced for MassDOT. - 5.
-Print and digital production of PVTA fixed route schedule and maps. - 6.
-Maps, posters, brochures, placards and other printed and electronic graphic products as requested (annual updates). - 7.
+Print and digital production of PVTA fixed route schedule and maps.

+- 6. Maps, posters, brochures, placards and other printed and electronic graphic products as requested (annual updates). - 7.
 Creation and update of bus stop by laws and associated graphics for PVTA member communities. - 8.
 One-year and multi-year action plans for LEP programs.
 Engagement of LEP populations to inform them of new fixed route services provided by PVTA. - 9.
-Monthly progress reports to PVTA.

-10. PVTA's Travel Training Program video.
+Monthly progress reports to PVTA. - 10.
+Updated CHST Plan - 11.
+Springfield Bus Rapid Transit Alternatives Analysis - 12.
+PVTA's Travel Training Program video.
 Other marketing and training videos as requested.